guniv/CoolerControl-Docker/tutorial.md

 ### Finalizing device setup

-Once the devices have been checked and set up in the Unraid docker ```Update container``` screen, edit the container a final time to turn off privileged mode.
+Once the devices have been checked and set up in the Unraid _Update container_ screen, edit the container a final time to turn off privileged mode.
 Once privileged mode is off, open CoolerControl and check that all of the devices still appear, and that devices like fans can be controlled.
 Fans can be checked by setting them to manual and adjusting the fan speed.

 <p align="center">
   <img